top of page

 Neighbourhood 5

-There are plenty of other tourist destinations to take in.
+There are plenty of other tourist destinations in the immediate area.
 The CN Tower and Ripley’s Aquarium are worth checking out.
 The Eaton Centre is an iconic Toronto shopping destination and there are always events going on at Harbourfront.
 However, any fan reading this review must take a trip to see the hallowed Hockey Hall of Fame.
-It is arguably as good as Cooperstown and warrants multiple trips.
+Just a few blocks from Scotiabank Arena, it is arguably as good as Cooperstown and warrants multiple trips.

 For fans wishing to stay near the Scotiabank Arena, the Westin Harbour Castle is close.
 However, any downtown option will be on the pricey side.